cdown/chrisdown.name/_posts/2024-02-05-reliably-creating-d-state-processes-on-demand.md

 > or calls any other function before successfully calling `_exit()` or one of
 > the `exec` family of functions.

-It makes sense that access to the parent's memory (and thus doing basically anything other than `exec` (which replaces the process entirely) or `_exit()` (which is really just a syscall) is not POSIX-legal in the child forked by `vfork()`, because the parent cannot reasonably have its internal state mutated under it without its knowledge.
+It makes sense that access to the parent's memory -- and thus doing basically anything other than `exec` (which replaces the process entirely) or `_exit()` (which is really just a syscall) -- is not POSIX-legal in the child forked by `vfork()`, because the parent cannot reasonably have its internal state mutated under it without its knowledge.
 But wait, didn't we just call a function?
 That's certainly going to make use of the stack, which will later be visible to